Neurosurgery

 At Mount Sinai, we tailor epilepsy surgery to your individual needs.
 The most common surgical options are:

-Vagal nerve stimulator is designed to decrease seizure activity.
+Vagus nerve stimulation (VNS) is designed to decrease seizure activity.
 It involves placing a small wire around a nerve in your neck.
 The wire is attached to a small battery that we insert under the skin of your chest.
 Studies have shown that periodic stimulation of this nerve reduces seizure frequency and severity.

-Stereotactic laser ablation of the seizure focus involves the use of lasers.
-Studies show that removing part of the temporal lobe of the brain can help control epilepsy seizures.
+Laser Interstitial Thermal Therapy (LITT) is a stereotactic laser ablation that involves a careful deactivation of an area cauisng seziures.
+Studies show that such a deactivation of a part of the temporal lobe of the brain can help control epilepsy seizures.
 While you are under anesthesia, we make a two-millimeter incision in your skull.
 We then place a small laser fiber into the seizure focus, precisely guided by magnetic resonance imaging.
 This way, we can spare the surrounding parts of the brain, even if they are millimeters away.

 Meet Our Faculty